canmet-energy/btap/measures_development/btap_equest_converter/README.md

 ```
 7. Hit Apply and wait.
 Large files may take some time.
 8. When completed is will show a report if it was sucessful.
 You may now save the osm file anywhere you wish and start tweaking the model as you see fit.

+## FAQ
+**Q**: Does this convert HVAC, schedules, spacetypes etc as well?

+**A**: No it only converts the following if you are lucky.
+* surfaces
+* sub surfaces
+* spaces
+* thermal zones

+**Q** How to I convert many buildings at once

+**A**: You will need to understand ruby and bundle and be comfortable running scripts on the command line.
+But if you do..you can write a wrapper that iterates through a list of files.
+Here is an example of how you would do it if you placed a script like this in the same folder as the measure.rb.
+you will need to run this with the installed ruby interpreter.
+**tbc**